cprieto/roboblog/content/2018-02-07-ocaml-and-sequences-from-scratch-part-1.md

 - : int = 1
 <[]>

-The contrapart of this operator is its brother `tail`
+The contrapart of this operator is its brother `tail`, or `tl` in the List module.

 ```ocaml
 let seq_tail = function